muldjord/skyscraper/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **READ BEFORE YOU POST**
-This is for BUG / ERROR reports only.
-If you have questions about the general use of Skyscraper, please ask them at the RetroPie forums (https://retropie.org.uk/forum) or the RetroPie subreddit (https://www.reddit.com/r/RetroPie) where other users might be able to help you out.
+This is for BUG / ERROR reports only!
+Are you sure what you are experiencing is a BUG?
+Have you asked the community about it first?
+If not, then please consider doing so, either at the RetroPie forums (https://retropie.org.uk/forum) or the RetroPie subreddit (https://www.reddit.com/r/RetroPie) where other users might be able to help you out.

 Also, please read the documentation (https://github.com/muldjord/skyscraper/tree/master/docs) thoroughtly.
 Every feature and option is documented down to the last detail.

-If you've encountered a bug, please take your time to describe it well using the following template.
+If you've encountered a bug, please TAKE YOUR TIME to describe it well using the following template.
 Lackluster reports will be deleted without response.
+A define a proper descrition as several lines of text with well-described examples and proper documentation on how to re-produce the problem.
+Thanks! :)

 Please remove the text down to this point before proceeding.